ameliazulfaf/ameliazulfaf/README.md

 ## 🙋‍♂️ About Me:

-I am a fresh graduate in statistics with a deep interest in data analysis and data science.
+I am a fresh graduate in statistics with a deep interest in data analysis, data science, and risk management.
 Throughout my studies, I have gained a strong understanding of statistical methods, programming, and data analysis techniques used for data-driven decision making.

 Additionally, I am particularly interested in applying these techniques to identify and mitigate risks that could impact an organization's performance.
 Through academic projects and internships, I have gained experience in processing and analyzing large datasets, as well as presenting the results of my analysis in a clear and understandable way.
 I am also proficient in using various statistical tools and software such as R, Python, and Excel for data analysis and report preparation.